heather7532/DirectoryService/ServiceRegistry.md

 ## SDK Support
-The Data Service Finder will provide SDKs for the following languages:
+The TBD will provide SDKs for the following languages:
 + Python
 + Go
 + Java 11+